 What does condo insurance cover?

 Your standard condo insurance policy (called an HO6 policy) provides the following 5 areas of insurance coverage:

-- Dwelling (aka your unit) including improvements, alterations, additions, etc. you make to your unit
+- Dwelling (aka your unit) including damages to improvements, alterations, additions, etc. you make to your unit

 - Personal property, your personal belongings ie. the stuff you own

 - Loss of use providing additional living expenses when your place becomes uninhabitable

 - Personal liability aka liability coverage when you’re sued or accidentally caused harm to others

 - Medical payments to others for covering any issues that arose at your place, or anywhere else (under $5,000)